appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 Controls the visibility of the widget.
 If you turn off this property, the widget is not visible in View mode.
 Additionally, you can use JavaScript by clicking on **JS** next to the **Visible** property to control the widget's visibility conditionally.

-For example,  if you want to make the widget visible only when the user checks an item in a Checkbox widget, you can use the following JavaScript expression in the visible property of the Multiselect widget:
+For example,  if you want to make the widget visible only when the user checks an item in a Checkbox widget, you can use the following JavaScript expression in the visible property of the MultiSelect widget:

 ```js
 {{Checkbox1.isChecked}}